RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 1. What are the top 10 countries by GDP?
 2. What are the top 20 countries by population?
 3. What are the 10 countries with the largest net migration?
-4. What is the distribution of Argiculture, Industry, and service for the countries in Western Europe?
+4. What is the distribution of Agriculture, Industry, and service for the countries in Western Europe?
-5. What are the names, population and Area of the 5 largest (by area) landlocked countries?
+5. What are the names, population and, Area of the 5 largest (by area) landlocked countries?
-6. What are the names and population of the five most populous landlocked countries?
+6. What are the names and populations of the five most populous landlocked countries?
 7. What is the name and GDP of the 10 countries with the most cell phones/1000 people?